How do Agents Refactor: An Empirical Study: Evaluation and Results

 We analyzed the distribution and frequency of refactoring types across our agentic and developer datasets to analyze the difference in refactoring done by agents and developers in practice.
 Overall, we found clear differences between developer and agentic refactoring: agent refactoring is often dominated by a few refactoring types, and developers have a very diverse set of refactoring they do.
 Furthermore, within the agentic dataset, implemented refactoring types varied greatly between agents.

 In our developer dataset, refactorings were diverse; no single type dominated the refactoring type distribution.
-The most common refactoring, Change Attribute Access Modifier, accounted for only 5.92\% of all refactorings, followed by Move Class (5.9\%) and Extract Method (4.98\%).
+The most common refactoring, Move Class, accounted for only 6.38\% of all refactorings, followed by Change Attribute Access Modifier (6.26\%) and Extract Method (5.09\%).
 This distribution shows developers have a tendency to perform a variety of structural improvements to enhance design and maintainability, rather than focusing on a single refactoring pattern, such as annotation-related changes.

 Refactoring types varied greatly across agents.
 For instance, over 91\% of Claude Code’s refactorings were annotation related.
-In contrast to developers, whose refactorings are diverse with no dominant type (most frequent is 5.9\%), many agents concentrate on a few annotation related refactorings.
+In contrast to developers, whose refactorings are diverse with no dominant type (most frequent is 6.38\%), many agents concentrate on a few annotation related refactorings.
 Overall, Add Method Annotation (22.52\%), Add Parameter Annotation (12.82\%), and Modify Method Annotation (10.37\%) dominate agent refactorings, with a sharp drop to the next highest at 4.42\%.
 Unlike developers, all agents had annotation changes in their top five most common refactorings, suggesting agent refactorings are heavily concentrated on annotation edits rather than structural changes.
 Table \ref{tab:humans-vs-agents-top} shows the 10 most common refactoring actions done by agents and developers.
 Additionally, agents performed significantly more refactoring actions in refactoring commits than developers (see Table \ref{tab:commit_refactoring_rate}).

 Claude Code had the most skewed refactoring distribution among all agents.
 Out of 16,780 total refactorings, over 91\% were annotation-related, with Add Method Annotation (41.9\%), Add Parameter Annotation (27.6\%), and Modify Method Annotation (21.4\%) dominating its changes.
 This indicates that Claude’s refactoring behaviour is highly consistent, primarily editing annotations rather than altering functionality or structure.
 Claude also performed a high number of changes per commit with a mean of 762.73 and a median of 475, suggesting it is doing large batches of annotation updates.